 Ph.D., Biomedical Sciences, University of California, San Francisco, CA, 1997

-Jian-Dong Li, professor and director of the Institute for Biomedical Sciences, Immunity and Infection, specializes in research on inflammation, innate immunity and respiratory infections.
+Jian-Dong Li, professor and director of the Institute for Biomedical Sciences and the Center for Inflammation, Immunity & Infection, specializes in research on inflammation, innate immunity and respiratory infections.
 His current research focuses on inducible negative feedback regulation of inflammation, which provides novel insights into the tight regulation of inflammation and may lead to the identification of novel therapeutic targets.
 He is also studying the regulation of host survival in Streptococcus pneumoniae and influenza infections and developing novel therapeutic agents for inflammatory and infectious diseases.